Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Introduction

-It is known that the resistivity of a metal with magnetic impurities diluted increases below a characteristic temperature $T_{K}$ and this effect is known as the Kondo effect \cite{Kondo64}.
-Recent experiments have observed the Kondo effect in metallic carbon nanotubes \cite{Jesper2000} and it is interesting to investigated the possibility of occurrence in the proposed carbon based structure.
-In a previous study, we investigated the Kondo effect considering a SWNT under such a magnetic flux which allows an insulator-metal transition \cite{TLobo_PB}.
-Now, we use a metallic zigzag SWNT $(3,0)$ to study the interplay between the Kondo effect and the open of the gap when a pressure is applied.
+It is known that the resistivity of a metal with magnetic impurities diluted decreases below a characteristic temperature $T_{K}$ and this effect is known as the Kondo effect \cite{Kondo64}.
+Recent experiments have reported the Kondo effect in metallic carbon nanotubes \cite{Jesper2000}.
+In a previous study, we investigated the Kondo effect considering a SWNT under a magnetic flux which allows an insulator-metal transition \cite{TLobo_PB}.

-In this paper we apply the atomic model\cite{Nanotech1} to study the Kondo effect on a zigzag SWNT with a magnetic impurity side-coupled to its surface \cite{QDnosso}.
-In the Fig. \ref{QD_tube} we can see a pictorial view of the system that consist in a magnetic impurity laterally coupled to a zigzag nanotube.
+Now, we use a metallic zigzag SWNT $(3,0)$ to study the interplay between the Kondo effect and the open of the gap when a hydrostatic pressure is applied.
+In the Fig. (\ref{fig1}) we can see a pictorial view of the system that consist in a magnetic impurity laterally coupled to a zigzag nanotube.

+In Section II we present the model and formalism of Green function (GF).
+The results and discussions are described in Section III.
+Finally, the last section is devoted to ultimate remarks and conclusions.